gcallah/work/chaps/weber.md

 - Gordon, M. 1982. *In Search of the Spirit of Capitalism : An Essay on Max Weber’s Protestant Ethic Thesis*.
 New York: Columbia University Press.

-- Marx, Karl, Friedrich Engels, V. V Adoratskiĭ, and Dona Torr.
-1936. *Karl Marx and Friedrich Engels: Correspondence 1846-1895*.
+- Marx, Karl and Friedrich Engels.
+Trans.
+Dona Torr.
+1942. *Karl Marx and Friedrich Engels: Correspondence 1846-1895*.
+    New York: International Publishers.

 - Oakeshott, Michael.
-1999 *On History and Other Essays*, Indianapolis, Indiana: Liberty Fund.
+1999 *On History and Other Essays*.
+Indianapolis, Indiana: Liberty Fund.

 - Tawney, R.H.
-2021 [1926]. *Religion and the Rise of Capitalism: A Historical Study*, Brooklyn: Angelico Press.
+2021 [1926]. *Religion and the Rise of Capitalism: A Historical Study*.
+Brooklyn: Angelico Press.

 - Weber, Max.
 Trans.
 Stephen Kalberg.
 2011. *The Protestant Ethic and the Spirit of Capitalism*.
 New York: Oxford University Press.